Challenge: Propose an alternative to causality.

 About Jared R

 Jared, founder of The Knowledge Roundtable, is passionate about the advancement of knowledge.
 He has a B.S. in astronomy and physics from UMass and is currently studying for his MBA, also at UMass.
 He has over 500 hours of tutoring experience in everything from algebra to writing.
 He taught our SAT prep group courses for two years in NH, and before that developed educational content for math, stats, and finance textbooks for two years.
 His teaching style is hands-on with a focus on problem-solving and critical thinking.
-He is responsible for 95% of the content on this site, the code that keeps it running, and the daily operations of the company.

 Subscribe To Our Blog